 Our experience continues on.
 Currently all of our senior management have been with the bank for over 20+ years.
 Each of them have over 30+ years of banking experience, with most of that experience occurring in Preble County, Ohio.
 Several of the local bank's employees have tenure with the bank of 10+ years.
 The stability of our employees add to the stability of the bank and to our knowledge of the market areas we serve.

 Be a low-cost provider of financial products and services.

-Provide our shareholders with an above average return on their investments while managing a well-capitalized bank.
+Provide our shareholders with an above average return on their investments while managing a well-capitalized local bank.

 Provide a place of quality employment where employees are treated with dignity and respect, and are evaluated on their contributions to the goals and objectives of the bank.